 Cobblestone streets are captivated with the picturesque lines of the whitewashed houses and floral decor.
 The main square of Plaza de la Flores enjoys the delicate scents of the orange trees that give the frame and other flowers.

 Orchid gardens in Estepona just along the coast make the town a true flower paradise.
 The largeness of the gardens makes it a relaxed dream.
-On the route of murals, the street art lives its most fascinating life here.
+On the route of murals, street art lives its most fascinating life here.

 The Castle of San Luis in Estepona now enjoys only the ruins.
 Rada beach is known for its tranquility so close to the centre.